Jean-Luc Godard: Personal life and death

 Godard was married to two of his leading women: Anna Karina (1961–1965) and Anne Wiazemsky (1967–1979).
 Beginning in 1970, he collaborated personally and professionally with Anne-Marie Miéville.
 Godard lived with Miéville in Rolle, Switzerland, from 1978 onwards, and was described by his former wife Karina as a "recluse".
 Godard married Miéville in the 2010s, according to Patrick Jeanneret, an adviser to Godard.

 His relationship with Karina in particular produced some of his most critically acclaimed films, and their relationship was widely publicised: The Independent described them as "one of the most celebrated pairings of the 1960s".
 Filmmaker magazine called their collaborations "arguably the most influential body of work in the history of cinema."

-Late in life, however, Karina said they no longer spoke to each other.
+According to Karina, their relationship was tumultuous.
+Later in life, Karina said they no longer spoke to each other.

 Through his father, he was the cousin of Pedro Pablo Kuczynski, former President of Peru.

 In 2017, Michel Hazanavicius directed a film about Godard, Redoubtable, based on the memoir One Year After (Un an après; 2015) by Wiazemsky.
 It centers on his life in the late 1960s, when he and Wiazemsky made films together.
 The film premiered at the Cannes Film Festival in 2017.
 Godard said that the film was a "stupid, stupid idea".